 - Send a step to someone based on responsibility.
-An easy way to manage when one CAPEX category needs to go to Joe Bloggs in Finance, and the others all go to Jane Smith.
+An easy way to manage when one Capital Expenditure category needs to go to Joe Bloggs in Finance, and the others all go to Jane Smith.

 - Facilitate multi-level management relationships.
 Using Rules you now have the ability to allocate a step to an employee’s regional manager, country manager or any other report.
 This helps you control all those dotted lines!